Taliesin268/rimes-compendium/content/Bestiary/The Titans/Wildfire.md

 >
 >  I believe that Wildfire is at the centre of the [[Silver Canopy]].

-Wildfire is presumed to have escaped from [[The Continent I was on before]] and journeyed to [[Miltaur]], where its presence has corrupted the land.
+Wildfire is presumed to have escaped from [[Lithilihad]] and journeyed to [[Miltaur]], where its presence has corrupted the land.
 The extent of its influence remains unclear.